 GLOBAL MARKETS-Stocks fall on fears China virus to slow growth, gold gains

-Global equity markets and government debt yields slumped on Friday as growing concerns about the impact of the coronavirus on global growth overshadowed strong U.S. jobs report that indicated an economy on pace to grow moderately.
-Stocks on Wall Street slid from record highs and safe-havens gold and the Japanese yen rose as investors weighed how much the virus is likely to disrupt supply chains.
+Global equity markets and government debt yields slumped on Friday as nagging concerns about the impact of the coronavirus on global growth overshadowed a strong U.S. jobs report that indicated an economy on pace to grow moderately.
+Stocks on Wall Street retreated from record highs and safe-havens gold and the Japanese yen rose as investors weighed how much the virus is likely to disrupt supply chains.
 China accounts for about one-third of global growth.

 Global supply chains have grown far more integrated, so disruptions from China have bigger ripple effects around the world, said Ron Temple, head of U.S. equity at Lazard Asset Management in New York.
 While the coronavirus will be disruptive, for long-term investors it may pose an entry point into equities, Temple said.